-75. Recreate something from a video tutorial
+206. Recreate something from a video tutorial or from a challenge

 Make it a habit to learn a new skill at least once a month.
 Browse video tutorials for fun things to do.
-Try your hand at wood working, electronics, baking, or calligraphy.
+Try your hand at woodworking, electronics, baking, or calligraphy.

-76. Make mug cakes and invite friends over
+207. Make mug cakes

-77. Make it spring cleaning day
+208. Make it spring cleaning day

-Fight off boredom by doing a general cleaning of your place.
+Fight off boredom by doing general cleaning of your place.
 It has surprising benefits such as strengthening your immune system, promoting a healthier way of living, and increasing your productivity.

-78. Go jogging around the campus
+209. Go jogging around the campus

 Go jogging around the campus to fight off boredom.
 It keeps you fit and gives you the opportunity to appreciate the scenery of the places you rarely visit.

-79. Keep in touch with your family
+210. Keep in touch with your family

 Life as a student can be challenging most of the time, and connecting with loved ones can help lessen the loneliness.

-81. Do your laundry
+212. Do your laundry